Angela: A Remembering

 I am a psychotherapist.
 I sit with people in the quiet and often unseen spaces of trauma, grief, and repair.

-For a long time, I kept my own story at a distance.
+For a long time, I kept parts of my own story at a distance.
 Not hidden, but held carefully—because it carries weight, and because telling it requires my nervous system to stay with it rather than get lost in it.

 Recently, a long-term client asked me a simple question: “Why this work?”

 The answer begins earlier than my training.
-It begins with a little girl named Angela.

 When I was young, my mother befriended a woman with two small children.
 For a brief period, our lives overlapped in ordinary ways.